abenda7/GetCleanData/Codebook_Features.md

      The data contains average of said variables group by Subject (Test and Training) and Activity.

 ###  Field List
-1. Subject   -  ID associated with a particular person either from Test or Training Group Numeric;  values range  from 1 to 30
+1. Subject   -  ID associated with a particular person either from Test or Training Group.
+                        Numeric;  Values range  from 1 to 30

 2. Activity   -   The activity undertaken by subject while being measured.
                          Character;
-                           values range from:
+                         Values are:
                          LAYING
 , SITTING
 , STANDING
 , WALKING